DawdleDiscord/DawdleDiscord.github.io/_pages/dawdlebot.md

 `~editinfo removetopic <topic>` Removes the topic.

 `~editinfo addsubtopic <topic> <subtopic>` Adds the subtopic under the topic, and also will ask you to input the information.
-This can also be used to update information, as it will replace the old subtopic and give a warning before doing so. **to input general topic information, name the subtopic the same as the topic**
+This can also be used to update information, as it will replace the old subtopic and give a warning before doing so. **To input general topic information, name the subtopic the same as the topic.**

 `~editinfo removesubtopic <topic> <subtopic>` Removes the subtopic from the topic.